 (2) Interest payments for borrowings under the Senior Facilities and with regard to the 10.875% Senior Notes.
-Interest payments on the variable rate senior term loans were calculated using the actual interest rate of 4.25% as of June 30, 2013, excluding the possible impact of interest rate caps acquired in 2013.
+Interest payments on the variable rate senior term loans were calculated using the actual interest rate of 4.25% as of September 30, 2013, excluding the possible impact of interest rate caps acquired in 2013.
 Interest payments on the 10.875% Senior Notes were calculated at their fixed rate.

-(3) All of the contractual obligations noted above are reflected on the Company's condensed consolidated balance sheet as of June 30, 2013 except for the interest payments, purchase obligations and operating leases.
+(3) All of the contractual obligations noted above are reflected on the Company's condensed consolidated balance sheet as of September 30, 2013 except for the interest payments, purchase obligations and operating leases.

 The Company has a purchase agreement with its supplier of key blanks which requires minimum purchases of 100 million key blanks per year.
 To the extent minimum purchases of key blanks are below 100 million, the Company must pay the supplier \$0.0035 per key multiplied by the shortfall.
 Since the inception of the contract in 1998, the Company has purchased more than the requisite 100 million key blanks per year from the supplier.
-In 2009, the Company extended this contract for an additional four years.
-The Company anticipates an additional extension to the agreement will be entered into with this supplier in the third quarter of 2013.
+In 2013, the Company extended this contract for an additional three years.

-As of June 30, 2013, the Company had no material purchase commitments for capital expenditures.
+As of September 30, 2013, the Company had no material purchase commitments for capital expenditures.